ltmx/Unity-Prefab-Collider-Generator/README.md

 </div>

-<blockquote> <p>Out of the night that covers me,<br> Black as the pit from pole to pole,<br> I thank whatever gods may be<br> For my unconquerable soul.</p></blockquote>
+<blockquote> <p>
 Instructions :
-1 - Add the Prefab Collider Generator Script onto any gameobject 2 - Change the target GameObject if needed
+<br>1 - Add the Prefab Collider Generator Script onto any gameobject
+<br>2 - Change the target GameObject if needed
-3 - Select the generation mode : From Meshes / Colliders / Transforms, depending on you needs 4 - Click on "Generate Collider"
+<br>3 - Select the generation mode : From Meshes / Colliders / Transforms, depending on you needs
+<br>4 - Click on "Generate Collider"

+</p></blockquote>

 Additional Features:
 Click "Clear Duplicate Colliders" to remove unnecessary box colliders from the target GameObject